 Harmonic is available in New Zealand, February 2008, through Interactive Publications, Brisbane, Australia.
 Use the link for further details.

-APOCRYPHA is Stephen Oliver's latest chapbook of poems, published by Cold Hub Press, based in Governor’s Bay, Lyttelton.
+APOCRYPHA is a chapbook of poems, published by Cold Hub Press, based in Governor’s Bay, Lyttelton.
 Patricia Prime reviewed the collection in Takahe 71, ‘From the first poem…it is evident we are in the presence of an acutely sensitive poet whose powers of expression and clarity of vision are equally matched… If Oliver is fighting for forms and attitudes which seem out of step with the dominant trends of contemporary poetry, he is doing it with a firm grasp of poetic form, with skill, and with his own sublime elegance of imagery, sound and phrasing.’

 writers in schools information